relikd/baRSS/README.md

 Hidden options
 --------------

-This listing contains of options that have no UI that can be configured.
+The following options have no UI equivalent and must be configured in Terminal.
-Most likely, you wouldn't ever stumble upon these if not reading this chapter.
+Most likely, you will never stumble upon these if not reading this chapter.
 **Note:** To reset an option run `defaults delete de.relikd.baRSS {KEY}`, where `{KEY}` is an option from below.

-1. If you hold down the option key and click on an article item, you can mark a single item (un-)read.
+1. If you hold down the option key and click on an article item, you can mark a single item (un-)read without opening it.

 2. When holding down the option key, the menu will show an item to open only a few unread items at a time.
 This number can be changed with the following Terminal command (default: 10):